rchriste/OnPurpose/README.md

-# On Purpose: Natural Time Management
+# On Purpose: Intuitive Time Management
 ## Why does this project exist?

 Hi my name is Russ Christensen, I have been diagnosed with Autism and time management experimentation and programming is my current hobby.
 Imagine using a word processor and then returning to a typewriter or imagine using spreadsheet software and then giving that up.
 It is hard to fathom because in these areas a specialized software solution is so much better than what came before; and yet **people give up on time management software and revert to a simple, tried and true, bullet list all the time.
 Why is that?** I believe it is because this remains an unsolved problem.
 There is a lot of great self-help guidance out there and time management coaching is commonly done in a clinical setting, but this is not transforming how we write software to help with time management and my goal is to change that.